 What is Coconut Oil?

+Fitness magazines, health publications, and internet blogs all tout the advantages of coconut oil.
+It appears to have several health benefits but is also useful in the garden.
+However, coconut has the most saturated fat known and is so high in lipids it is actually solid at room temperature.
+The bottom line is that coconut oil facts are rather muddy and the real research really isn't finished on this much vaunted alternative fat.
 Coconut oil is made using either heat, compression, or chemical extraction methods.
 Virgin coconut oil is just pressed and has no additional refining.
 Refined coconut oil is also pressed but is then bleached and steam heated as well.
 Much of the flavor and scent is removed when the oil is refined.
 Refined cooking oil can also heat to higher temperatures than other oils without becoming damaged, but is for single use only, as carcinogens can build up in the oil.
 Hydrogenated coconut oil is shelf stable and is seen outside the United States in many processed foods but rarely found inside the States.

 Coconut Oil Facts

+Check the labels on most processed foods, especially sweets, and you will find coconut oil.
+It is commonly used to add texture and flavor to a variety of foods.
+The oil is 92 percent saturated.
+By comparison, beef lard is 50 percent.
+There is no doubt that some fat is necessary in our diets but which fat should you choose?
 There may be a correlation between eating the right fats and weight loss or heart health, but it hasn't been confirmed that coconut oil is part of the solution or part of the problem.
 It is known that 1 tablespoon (15 ml.) contains about 13 grams of saturated fat, which is the recommended intake from the American Heart Association.
 That means any coconut oil uses in your recipes should be minimal.

 Coconut Oil for Plants